Pietras567/InterviewTasks/README.md

 ## 🔍 Kokoverview

-This repository contains a set of implemented interview tasks covering various topics such as data structures, algorithms, system design, and language-specific challenges.
+This repository present a set of implemented interview tasks covering various topics such as data structures, algorithms, system design, and language-specific challenges.
 Problems are ranging from easy to hard.

 ---